FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 {% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-secure-page.png" alt="Secure page for .Net app" class="img-fluid bottom-cropped" width="1200" figure=false %}

-You’ve added a page, but it sure isn’t secure yet.
+You’ve added a page, but it isn’t secure yet.
 Let’s do that next.

-## Handle Login for your {{page.technology}} application
+## Handle login for your {{page.technology}} application

 It’s always smart to leverage existing libraries as they are likely to be more secure and better handle edge cases.
 You’re going to add two new libraries to the application.
 Make sure you’re in the `SetupDotnet` directory and run these commands to add them.